-The onset of the depression made a difficult situation much worse.
-Every minute presented unique challenges to simply eat or stay warm.
+The onset of the depression made a difficult situation much, much worse.
+Every minute presented unique challenges to simply stay alive.

 As was the case with many depression era kids, great character was forged.
 For my mother and her siblings, that character exhibited itself in many ways.

 First and foremost, they were incredibly tight.
 Three lived close by and the other two were a phone call away.

 Secondly, they were charismatic.
 They had the power to spell bind and enchant you.
 As it is with many Irish, they possessed a remarkable sense of humor and gift of gab, but in differing degrees.
 Mom was more reserved, but Uncle Paul would chat up a can of beans.

 They also respected the human dignity of everyone.
 It didn’t matter if you were a Queen or a coal miner, a president or a pauper.
 All were treated the same.